hleveillegauvin/CodingClub/README.md

     cat *.krn | humsed '/^[^=]/s/[^0-9.r }{]//g; s/^$/./' | sed 's/\*\*kern/**recip/' | context -b { -o ^= | humsed 's/[}{]//g' | rid -GLId | sortcount

 Another useful command is the Humdrum extra command `beat`.
 The `beat` command can be used to identify the metrical beat on which a line in a Humdrum `**kern` score occurs.
-By default, `beat` assumes 4 main beats per measures.
-This can be overriden using the `-u` option:
+By default, `beat` assumes that quarter notes (i.e. 4) are the definition of a beat (this can be overriden using the `-u` option):

      beat nova001.krn